rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 As before, we use the [fuzzingbook](https://www.fuzzingbook.org) grammar style.
 Here is an example grammar for arithmetic expressions, starting at `<start>`.
+Note that we disallow empty string (`''`) as a terminal symbol.
+A terminal symbol has at least one character.

 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>